What does it take to be an effective non-executive director, in the UK and internationally? An expert view with Frank Lewis

 Frank has experience being on the boards of companies based in Europe, Africa and Asia and in the context of companies looking to be AIM listed on the London Stock Exchange.
 No-doubt an increasingly important question, I asked Frank, in general terms, what considerations do you need to take into account when you are the non-executive director of an international company or company based abroad?

 According to Frank ‘one of the fundamental aspects you need to understand on the boards of international organisations is the culture of the people you are working with, which helps you to further understand how to earn their respect’.
-Of note, Frank has found that with Chinese based companies, if you don’t earn their respect you have a problem.
 The culture may not be as open and transparent, which can make the role of being a NED and finding out what is going on in the business more challenging.
-As you have to consider your responsibilities and liabilities in your NED role, and ensure proper compliance with regulations, rules of listing, meeting the needs of stakeholders and so on, once you have the board’s respect, meeting the demands of a NED or Chairman role is much easier.
+As you have to consider your responsibilities and liabilities in your NED role, and ensure proper compliance with regulations, rules of listing, meeting the needs of stakeholders and so on, once you have the board’s respect, meeting the demands of a NED or Chair role is much easier.
 It is therefore essential to keep up-to-date, read the company’s financial information and attend regular board meetings and conference calls.

 The next question was: what elements do you think are particularly important to be effective in a NED role?
 In Frank’s opinion, the following elements are key: